restatedev/documentation/docs/ingress.md

 grpcurl -plaintext <your-restate-runtime-host-port> describe
 ```

-Restate also supports natively gRPC-web.
+Restate also natively supports gRPC-web.
 You can use a [gRPC-web code generator](https://www.npmjs.com/package/grpc-web) and point it directly to Restate, without using a 3rd party proxy to translate gRPC-web to gRPC.

 ## Invoke a service without waiting for the response

-You can invoke a service without waiting for the response, in a similar fashion to using [one way calls in the SDK](./typescript-sdk/service-communication.md), by using the built-in `dev.restate.Ingress/Invoke` service method.
+You can invoke a service without waiting for the response, similar to [one-way calls in the SDK](./typescript-sdk/service-communication.md), by using the built-in `dev.restate.Ingress/Invoke` service method.
 This service can be invoked, like any other service, using gRPC, gRPC-web or Connect.

 For example, using [Connect](#connect-grpc-on-http) and `curl`: